Karađorđe: Origins

-Petrović worked for several landlords across Šumadija until 1787, when he and his family left the region and settled in the Austrian Empire, fearing persecution at the hands of the Ottoman janissaries.
+Petrović worked for several landlords across Šumadija until 1787, when he and his family left the region and settled in the Habsburg monarchy ("Austria"), fearing persecution at the hands of the Ottoman janissaries.
 It is said that as they were preparing to cross the Danube into Austria, Petrović's father began to have second thoughts about leaving Šumadija.
 Knowing that the entire family would be put in jeopardy if his father stayed behind, Petrović either took his father's life or arranged for someone to kill him instead.
 (Note: According to the historian Michael Broers, the story is likely apocryphal.
-The historian Michael Boro Petrovich disagrees, saying "it is no legend" that the event occurred.
+The historian Michael Boro Petrovich disagrees, saying "it is no legend", that the event really occurred.
 According to the author and diplomat Duncan Wilson, rumours that Karađorđe had killed his own father had spread throughout Šumadija by 1804.)